-This Almond and Honey Pannacotta is filled with honey and almond flavour in a luscious, creamy yet light dessert.
-And pannacotta is so easy to make so this is perfect for a dinner party.
+This Almond Honey Pannacotta is filled with honey and almond flavour in a luscious, creamy yet light dessert.
+And pannacotta is a 5 minute dessert that’s so easy to make it’s even perfect for a dinner party.

 - these Vanilla Chai Panna Cotta